BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 Modern application development has several challenges.
 From selecting a "stack" of front-end through data storage and processing from several competing standards, through ensuring the highest levels of security and performance, developers are required to ensure the application scales and performs well and is supportable on multiple platforms.
 For that last requirement, bundling up the application into Container technologies such as Docker and deploying multiple Containers onto the Kubernetes platform is now de rigueur in application development.

 In this example, we'll explore using Python, Docker Containers, and Kubernetes - all running on the Microsoft Azure platform.
-Using Kubernetes means that you also have the flexibility of using local enviroments or even other clouds for a seamless and consistent deployment of your application, and allows for multi-cloud deployments for even higher resiliency.
+Using Kubernetes means that you also have the flexibility of using local environments or even other clouds for a seamless and consistent deployment of your application, and allows for multi-cloud deployments for even higher resiliency.
 We'll also use Microsoft Azure SQL Database for a service-based, scalable, highly resilient and secure environment for the data storage and processing.
 In fact, in many cases, other applications are often using Microsoft Azure SQL Database already, and this sample application can be used to further leverage and enrich that data.

 This example is fairly comprehensive in scope, but uses the simplest application, database and deployment to illustrate the process.
 You can adapt this sample to be far more robust, even including leveraging the latest technologies for the returned data.
 It's a useful learning tool to create a pattern for other applications.